kimmobrunfeldt/progressbar.js/docs/readme.md

 # Contribution documentation

 Documentation for library developers.
-I would prefer to discard Grunt as a task runner but [grunt-release](https://github.com/geddski/grunt-release) was the best available release automation tool for a Bower package.

-This package uses npm/node tools just in the developer environment.
-The actual delivered package is only released in Bower.
+This package uses npm/node tools just in the developer environment. **The actual delivered package is only released in Bower.** I would prefer to discard Grunt as a task runner but [grunt-release](https://github.com/geddski/grunt-release) was the best available release automation tool for a Bower package.

 *ProgressBar.js* depends on tweening library called [shifty](https://github.com/jeremyckahn/shifty).
 *Shifty* is bundled inside the scripts in [dist/](dist/) directory.
-Dependency is bundled inside the files to ease using the library.
+Dependency is bundled in to ease using the library.

 ## Install environment